Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

 ### Configuration File Values

+- **n: !Arena**: The `n` in `n: !Arena` is a placeholder integer between `0` and `n`, where `n` is the number of arenas defined in a single configuration file.
+The first arena must start with `0`, upto `n` arenas.
+Any negative arena numbers are automatically converted to positive integers accordingly, resulting in flexible and robust arena numbering and management.
 - **Object Names**: Must match names from [Arena Object Definitions](/docs/Arena-Object-Definitions.md).
 Unmatched names are ignored and may result in unexpected behavior or fatal errors.
 - **Randomization**: Use `-1` or leave blank in `positions`, `sizes`, and `rotations` for random values for any object that supports randomization (see [Arena Object Definitions](/docs/Arena-Object-Definitions.md)).
 - **Ground Level Spawning**: Setting `positions.y = 0` spawns objects at ground level (with a `0.1` height buffer to prevent gameobject clipping).